pelayolluna/full-stack-developer-nanodegree/Project1/README.md

 I serve this data as a web page allowing visitors to review the movies and watch the trailers.

 ## How to run
-To run the script, clone this repository directory and run entertainment_center.py.
+Clone this repository directory and run the script entertainment_center.py.
 You can view the page by opening fresh_tomatoes.html.